akram3598786/TravelCity-Clone/README.md

 # Travelocity Clone

-This is the clone of the Travelocity website.
-Travelocity is an online travel agency.
-From this website, users can book a hotel room, flights, cars, etc. across the world.
+** This is the clone of the Travelocity website.
+Travelocity.com is a leading online travel Web site where travelers can make airline, hotel, and car rental reservations, book cruises and vacation packages, find information about destinations, and access a range of other travel-related services.**

 **To see the live site click the below link.**